anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

 ## Install from a local .tar.gz (the model will be set up in the PRIME installation directory):
 install.packages("/PATH/TO/PRIME/PRIME_0.2.1.tar.gz")
 ```
 Alternatively, if installing via devtools, make sure that the model exists in the path.
-The published PRIMEloci model can be found at: XXXXXXXXXXXXXXXXXXXXX
+The published PRIMEloci model can be found at: https://doi.org/10.5281/zenodo.17142494

 ---